gunaranjani-001/Azure-Data_Pipeline/README.md

 Before running this project, ensure you have:

+Azure Subscription

+Azure Data Factory

-- Access to Azure services: ADF, Azure Data Lake Gen2, Databricks, Synapse Analytics, and Power BI.
+Azure Data Lake Gen2

-- An active Azure subscription.
-- Python installed locally for Databricks scripting.
-- SQL Server installed locally or access to an on-premises SQL database.
+Azure Databricks

+Azure Synapse Analytics

+Power BI
+---

+## Note

+The project is designed for learning purposes and demonstrates cloud-based data engineering.

+You can extend it by adding logging, monitoring, or CI/CD automation.
 ---

 ## Installation